dacharyc/dcwebsite/content/posts/2019-07-12-choosing-the-best-writing-tool.md

 That's because there is no such thing as a one-size-fits-all writing tool.

-I had an interviewer ask me recently: &#8220;When you sit down at the computer to write, what app do you open?&#8221; He seemed a little surprised when I responded: &#8220;That depends entirely on what I'm writing.&#8221; Here's why:
+I had an interviewer ask me recently: "When you sit down at the computer to write, what app do you open?"
+He seemed a little surprised when I responded: "That depends entirely on what I'm writing."
+Here's why:

 Different writing tools are designed for different tasks.
 There are also a lot of ancillary tools related to writing tasks that a writer might need to use in the course of the job.